 Due to the distances and remoteness of this beach, be sure to bring plenty of drinking water.

 Flotsam and Jetsam Beachcombing

 Large amounts of Atlantic flotsam collect on the small beaches of Norbellis Coves.
 Plastic fishing floats, drums, nets, rope, and bottles are scattered over the area, much of which have traveled thousands of miles on the North Equatorial Current.

 Along with Platico Point, it’s believed that the name has Spanish origins, as Norbelis is a Cuban first name in Spanish.

-Unfortunately, there is no road access to Norbellis Coves.
-There are two ways to this beach: hiking along the clifftop Crossing Place Trail from Mudjin Harbour (about 1.5 miles), or hiking in (.5 miles) from King’s Road (the main paved road that leads into Middle Caicos from the causeway).
+Norbellis Coves is quite difficult to access, and there is unfortunately no direct road access.
+There are two ways to this beach: hiking along the clifftop Crossing Place Trail from the Mudjin Harbour Trailhead 🡓 (about 1.5 miles or 2.4 km), or hiking in on the Crossing Place Trail from the Western Trailhead 🡓 (0.5 miles or 0.8 km) from King’s Road, which is the main paved road that leads into Middle Caicos from the causeway).